-and a testing face photo can be well reconstructed by PCA from the examples in the training set.
+In Figure 14, we compare the sketch synthesis results using the multiscales MRF model and the global eigentransformation approach proposed in [4].
+Since our synthesis is based on local patches, it works better on synthesizing local textures than global transformation.
+Our results are sharper with less noise.
+Global eigentransformation required that the face data has a Guassian distribution in the high dimensional space and a testing face photo can be well reconstructed by PCA from the examples in the training set.
 However, since human hair has a large variety of styles, when the hair region is included, the distribution of face vectors cannot be estimated as Gaussian and face photos cannot be well reconstructed by PCA.
-In Fig. 14, eigentransformation has a much worse performance on synthesizing hair.
+In Figure 14, eigentransformation has a much worse performance on synthesizing hair.
 The hair region also leads to errors on the synthesis of other regions in the face.
 Our approach has no such constraint.
 It synthesizes a variety of hair styles quite well.